 The Company recognizes electricity generation revenue generated from power plants owned and operated by the Company over time as the customer receives and consumes the benefits as the Company performs.
 In recognizing revenue overtime, the Company follows the output method and uses the actual electricity supplied in order to determine the progress towards completion and calculate the corresponding amount of revenue and profit to recognize.
 The electricity generation records are reconciled with the power grid companies and the price of electricity is based on a fixed unit price according to the power purchase arrangement with the power grid companies.
 The Company is entitled to the feed-in tariff(s) (FIT) that the government guaranteed and subsidized electricity sale price at which solar power projects can produce green energy.
-The Company recognizes the feed-in tariff(s) (FIT) as part of the electricity generation revenue when the entitlement to receipt of such feed-in tariff(s) (FIT) is fulfilled.
-Accounts receivable from such feed-in-tariff(s) (FIT) is expected to be collected beyond 12 months, which are discounted at an effective interest rate and recorded as non-current asset.
+The Company recognizes the FIT as part of the electricity generation revenue when the entitlement to receipt of such FIT is fulfilled.
+Accounts receivable from such FIT is expected to be collected beyond 12 months, which are discounted at an effective interest rate and recorded as non-current asset.